-Navajo Preparatory School has several in-house scholarships available for students at the beginning of the year.
-These applications are mailed out to new and continuing students.
-Each scholarship has its own application process and deadlines set forth in May of each year.
-Contact Navajo Preparatory School for more information.
+Navajo Preparatory School has several different types of scholarships available for students.
+Each scholarship has its own application process and deadlines set forth each year.
+Please use the links below to apply for each scholarship.

 Eve’s Fund for Native American Health Initiatives

 Eve Erin Crowell (1974-2005) Commencement Ceremony, UCLA School of Law